Rashtrapati Bhavan

 Visitors can access the Mughal Gardens, now known as Amrit Udyan, during specific months and participate in guided tours through selected areas of the building.

-The building contains minimal iron in its construction, using 700 million bricks and 3.5 million cubic feet of stone in its structural composition.
+The construction uses minimal iron, consisting of 700 million bricks and 3.5 million cubic feet (99,000 cubic meters) of stone in its structural composition.

 Location: New Delhi district